nodejs/node/doc/api/globals.md

 * [`module`][]
 * [`require()`][]

 The objects listed here are specific to Node.js.
-There are a number of [built-in objects][] that are part of the JavaScript language itself, which are also globally accessible.
+There are [built-in objects][] that are part of the JavaScript language itself, which are also globally accessible.

 ## Class: Buffer
 <!-- YAML